-Our annual goodwill impairment testing performed in the second quarter of 2022 indicated no goodwill impairments.
+Our annual goodwill impairment testing performed in the second quarter of 2023 indicated no goodwill impairments.
 However, fair value exceeded carrying value by less than 100% for four reporting units as summarized in the table below:

-Fair value in excess of carrying value Goodwill
+Fair value in exces Goodwill

-Goodwill impairment testing as performed in the second quarter 2022 As of March 31, 2023
+Goodwill impairment testing as performed in the second quarter 2023 Goodwill impairment testing as performed in the second quarter 2022 As of June 30, 2023

-Bedding 54 % \$902 million
+Bedding 40 % 54 % \$904 million

-Work Furniture 78 % \$99 million
+Work Furniture 74 % 78 % \$99 million

-Aerospace Products 40 % \$67 million
+Aerospace Products 44 % 40 % \$67 million

-Hydraulic Cylinders 32 % \$37 million
+Hydraulic Cylinders 18 % 32 % \$37 million

-The Bedding reporting unit's market value decreased compared to the 2021 testing primarily because of lower comparable company multiples and higher discount rates.
-Although the long-term outlook for the Bedding reporting unit remains strong, macroeconomic factors also have negatively impacted consumer confidence and spending in the near term, which in turn has had an adverse impact on the bedding market's near-term forecast.
+The Bedding reporting unit's market value decreased compared to the 2022 testing primarily because of lower estimated future cash flows.
+Although the long-term outlook for the Bedding reporting unit remains strong, macroeconomic factors have negatively impacted consumer confidence and spending in the near term, which in turn has had an adverse impact on the bedding market's near-term forecast.
 Our Specialty Foam business has experienced difficulties as a result of low demand and material inefficiencies.
 About two-thirds of the earnings challenge is a result of low demand driven by the general bedding market decline, the outsized impact on digitally native brands from changes in consumer privacy laws and cash constraints, and share loss from a small number of customers, with some of those sales shifting from finished goods to components.
 The remaining challenges relate primarily to material inefficiency from practices that emerged during the pandemic as we prioritized servicing customers amid chemical shortages and surging demand.